apache/chemistry-cmislib/src/doc/src/code.rst

 .. automodule:: cmislib.net
    :members: RESTService

-The :mod:`cmislib` Module
+The :mod:`tests` Module
 -------------------------------

-The :mod:`tests.cmislibtest` Module contains unit tests for all classes and methods in :mod:`cmislib.model`.
+The :mod:`tests` Module contains unit tests for all classes and methods in :mod:`cmislib.model`.
 See :ref:`tests` for more information on running tests.

-.. automodule:: tests.cmislibtest
+.. automodule:: tests
    :members: